Linaro/linux-canaries/README.md

 in this repository are expected to not change, so that they can be used for integration/regression testing.

+The branches are all loosely based on mainline, and the repository has mainline tags available for use.

 ## Reference Cases

 - [v5.4_branch](https://github.com/Linaro/linux-canaries/tree/v5.4_branch):
-  Reference branch that resolves to v5.4 release.
+  Reference branch that resolves to v5.4 tag.
 That is, v5.4_branch and v5.4 both resolve to commit 219d54332a09e8d8741c1e1982f5eae56099de85.

 ## Build Failures